MicrosoftDocs/appcenter-docs/docs/distribution/auto-provisioning.md

 1. Open the **Keychain Access** app on your Mac and select the **My Certificates** category on the left.
 2. Find the right distribution certificate and expand it to see the corresponding private key.
   a.
-If the private key isn't there, you must either create a new certificate or perform these steps on the machine where you created the certificate.
+If the private key isn't there, you must either create a new certificate or run these steps on the machine where you created the certificate.
 3. Select either the certificate or the private key or both.
 Then right-click on the selected item(s) to get the context menu and select the action that starts with **Export**. ![Export certificate from keychain](images/ios-keychain-certificates.png)
 4. Select a location on disk to save the file as a .p12.
 Choose a strong password for the file.